iut-ibk/DynaMind-ToolBox/doc/gdalhotstarter.rst

 Detailed Description
 --------------------

 The simulation database from a previous simulation can be used to "hot start" a new simulation.
-This GDALHostStarter may be the first module in a simulation since it replaces the current simulation file with the *hot_start_database* defined in the parameter settings.
+This GDALHotStarter may be the first module in a simulation since it replaces the current simulation file with the *hot_start_database* defined in the parameter settings.
 The file is copied and therefore the original file stays untouched.